 True enough there are still very few, if any, commercially available tracks encoded at 768kHZ.
 But, given that where we are with PCM and DSD, one can only guess that it is a matter of time before someone tries to sell yet another Beetles remaster with a limit approaching that level.

 Technology is moving fast and DAC units are usually the first to suffer from premature aging in terms of new capabilities or functionality.
 Chord’s use of FPGAs from Xilinx, complete with 64-bit DSP and advanced WTA filters, completely avoids the traditional multi-chip solution.

 In doing so it keeps the whole device very future-proofed, highly jitter-free, as well as allowing everything to squeeze into that tiny physical shell and still have plenty of flexible power on tap for the output of your choice.

 To put this capability into further context just look around for those units that tout this sampling capability, their respective ‘niche’ position in the marketplace, and price and you quickly begin to understand why the Mojo stands so tall for such a small unit.

 The smooth and curved lines of the Mojo aluminum chassis make it a joy to hold though.
 The Mojo is 100% free of sharp corners, fiddly switches, and protruding ports.
 It is a rather harmonious and holistic design in many respects with everything just within a ‘thumbs’ distance for easy manipulation.

-It is almost old school in its form factor, being more of a “box” then a svelte mirror of the source.
+It is almost old school in its form factor, being more of a “box” than a svelte mirror of the source.
 Units like the FiiO E18 and Oppo HA-2 mimic the mobile phone shape to a tee.
 Strapping one of them under a mobile phone just looks right.